dotnet/designs/accepted/2021/platform-dependencies/platform-dependencies.md

         // Minimum version of the dependency artifact public string?
 MinimumVersion { get; set; }

-        // A value indicating in what scenario the dependency is relevant public DependencyUsage Usage { get; set; }
+        // A value indicating in what manner the dependency is used public string Usage { get; set; }

         // Reference to the dependency from the nearest parent platform that this dependency overrides public DependencyRef?
 Overrides { get; set; }